 “I can’t change the direction of the wind, but I can adjust my sails to always reach my destination.”

-– Jimmy Dean, American entertainer
+– Jimmy Dean, entertainer

 You may have what you believe is a fantastic workplace strategy — a roadmap for creating a great employee experience.
-Unfortunately, success will be hard to come by if your workforce isn’t ready or willing to adapt that strategy.
+Unfortunately, success will be hard to come by if your workforce isn’t ready or willing to adapt.
 For instance, people who are attached to their physical desk spaces will be less willing to move if they don’t feel like they have a quiet, comfortable place to work.
 If you’re taking away assigned desks, you need to make adjustments like adding extra shelving for personal items and creating more quiet spaces.

 “We must accept finite disappointment, but never lose infinite hope.”

 – Dr. Martin Luther King, Jr., civil rights activist

 Not every initiative you undertake will be successful.
 Sometimes you simply won’t have the resources to accomplish what you want to.
 But you can’t give up just because you run into a few snags on your way.
 Be realistic and don’t lose sight of your ultimate goal, and you’ll be much more likely to reach your destination.

 “We can’t help everyone, but everyone can help someone.”

 – Ronald Reagan, 40th President of the United States